 3. Water retention and poor muscular definition

-There is an uncomforted rumor that whey protein and the other chemicals contained in it are estrogen promoters and cause water retention and the formation of a watery film covering the body.
-That results in poor muscular definition and the last time we checked bodybuilders don’t like things like that.
+According to an unconfirmed rumor, whey protein and the chemicals contained in it are estrogen promoters causing water retention which induces the formation of a watery film covering the body.
+This can negatively impact the muscular definition of the lifter.

 4. Constant hunger

-There are many people who rely heavily on protein powder as their main source of protein.
-As a result they end up being hungry all the time because whey protein is a liquid and for the most part incomplete source of nutrients.
-There are no fats in it and you just can’t get that satisfaction feeling.
-You constantly feel empty inside.
+Individuals who rely heavily on protein powder as their main source of protein are often hungry because whey is consumed in the form of a liquid and represents an incomplete source of nutrients.
+There are no fats in it.
+As a result, you constantly feel empty inside.
 Solid food fixes this issue.

 I think the same.
 I’ve used some whey protein in the past and I found it not satisfying the expectations.
 But recently I got an idea.
 If it’s good for pigs and humans and pigs have much in common – omnivore mamals, why the whey does not work for humans ?

 I take whey because its cheaper per ounce than most foods and convenient.

 Even Homer referenced whey in his work The Odyssey:

 “and he could fatten his thighs as much as he pleased on whey”